 I chose one of the most popular, if not THE most popular, toy each year from 1955 to 1985.
 Considering this website diverse audience, I covered the childhood of several generations, from Baby Boomers to Millennials.

-*When making selections for each year’s top toy, no preference was made for boy or girl toys—I did my best to cover each end equally.
-Selections are based on total sales, NOT the year the toy was released to market.
+*When making selections for each year’s top toy, no preference was made for boy or girl toys—I did my best to cover each equally.
+Selections are based on total sales for that year, NOT the year the toy was released to market.
 Cost inflation values from the Consumer Price Index Inflation Calculator by the Bureau of Labor Statistics.

 1955: Mouseketeer Fan Cub Typewriter